 If you’re under 18 and someone posts an explicit or nude image online you can make a report to the Internet Watch Foundation (IWF).
 They can contact the website to try and remove it without getting anyone involved.

-Who could I talk to for more advice at the centre:
+Who should I talk to for advice?:

 You can contact a DSL on the following details: